-Omarosa’s Book Sales Are Tanking But She Claims To Have More Dirt On Trump
+Omarosa’s Book Sales Are Tanking, But She Claims To Have More Dirt On Trump

 — ESSENCE (@Essence) August 31, 2018

-The hardcover version Omarosa’s book is ranked at number 129 on Amazon’s overall bestseller list.
-It’s number 5 on their list for books about ‘Presidents & Other Heads Of State.”
-It’s at number 4 on their list for books about “Hoaxes & Deceptions.”
+The hardcover version of Omarosa’s book is ranked at No. 129 on Amazon’s overall bestseller list.
+It’s No. 5 on their list for books about “Presidents & Other Heads Of State.”
+It’s at No. 4 on their list for books about “Hoaxes & Deceptions.”
 It has a 4.3/5 rating on Amazon and has over 200 reviews.

 “I have just finished reading Omarosa’s book.
 She comes across to me as self-serving, having attached herself to Mr. Trump and using her association with him to further her own interests,” reads the top 5 star review.
 “Having said that, however, I add good for her… She is very smart and clearly good at manipulating people and situations to her advantage.
 As she pointed out when these traits are identified in white men especially in the business world and in politics.”